-You know those nagging to do list things that never seem to get done?
-Cleaning my oven glass has always been one of those things for me.
+You know those nagging to-do list things that never seem to get done?
+Motivating to clean oven glass has always been one of those things for me.
 We just moved into our home six months ago so my glass wasn’t too bad but it was bad enough that I noticed it every time I opened the oven (and I may or may not have hung multiple tea towels on the handle to cover it up from the outside!)
+Because this is one of the cleaning questions I get asked the most I wanted to share my full step by step tutorial showing how to clean oven glass with you today.

 Here is what I was working with (don’t judge!)